Across the Internet.

-We’re not a company that is built on a single technology.
-Instead, our constantly evolving platform integrates the best technologies for real-time collaboration across the Internet and brings them together into a fully-managed platform that resides in the cloud with a portal that has everything you need to get up and running and fully tuned.
+Unlike companies pushing a single technology, we’re operate an evolving platform that integrates the best technologies for real-time collaboration across the Internet and brings them together into a fully-managed platform.
+Everything resides in the cloud with only a little bit of software required on your computer.

 We offer two different solutions for high-quality, low-latency, full-duplex sound that allows everyone to simultaneously send sound while hearing everyone else with such short delays that it sounds and feels like you’re together in the same room.

 Under ideal conditions our users will experience a one-way total (not just network) delay of single-digit milliseconds (9ms or less) with clear audio at the highest quality settings (48 kHz sampled stereo using either compressed 906 Kbps or uncompressed 2 Mbps formats).

 This is like being about six feet apart in the same room.
 We’re able to achieve this level of performance by optimizing for latency throughout the entire signal chain including the audio processing and the network communication.

 The two solutions we currently offer for exchanging audio for the purposes of simultaneous performance are:

 Jamulus for easy setup with high-quality compressed audio of up to 906 Kbps in stereo sampled at 48 kHz.
 The Jamulus software is available for free and runs on Windows, Mac, and Linux.
 It offers many options for each person to craft their own personal mix of the ensemble’s sound and tweak quality and bandwidth settings so that they’re getting the best experience.